GoogleChrome/web.dev/content/fast/incorporate-performance-budgets-into-your-build-tools/index.md

 title: Incorporate performance budgets into your build process
 author: mihajlija
 description: |
-  Once you’ve defined a performance budget, it’s time to set up the build process to keep track of it.
-There are a number of tools that let you define thresholds for chosen performance metrics and will warn you if you go over budget.
-Find out how to choose one that best fits your needs and current setup.
+  Best way to keep an eye on performance budget is to automate it.
+Find out how to choose a tool that best fits your needs and current setup.
 web_lighthouse: N/A
 wf_blink_components: N/A
 ---